gamemanual0/gm0/source/docs/useful-resources.rst

 `Simbotics FRC Philosophy and Game Analysis <https://www.simbotics.org/wp-content/uploads/2019/12/robotdesign.pdf>`_:highlight:`*` --- A presentation by about strategic and functional robot design in addition to common tasks robots have to do.

-`Weighted Objectives <http://www.robowranglers148.com/uploads/1/0/5/4/10542658/weighted_object_tables_for_robotics.pdf>`_ --- A guide by John V-Neun, mentor of FRC team 148, the Robowranglers, tousing weighted objective to decide on a strategy.
+`Weighted Objectives <http://www.robowranglers148.com/uploads/1/0/5/4/10542658/weighted_object_tables_for_robotics.pdf>`_ --- A guide by John V-Neun, mentor of FRC team 148, the Robowranglers, to using weighted objective to decide on a strategy.

 CAD
 ---